ShrutikaSingh/codex.rocks-interview/Codex_Backend_Interview_Task.md

 To get an OverView of Codex.Rocks Product, You can visit https://codex.rocks/

 # Backend Task

+**NOTE** :- We are extremely against the copy-paste, Please proceed further only if you think you are really interested in this internship and try to solve the assignment by yourself.
+Take minimal help from the internet.

 Your task is to build a simple stateless microservices in nodeJs, with three major functionalities -
 - Authentication
 - JSON patching